 In 2018 and early 2019 QuickQuid was been refusing to consider any affordability complaints about loans made after March 2015.
 First it rejects a refund on any of these recent loans when a customer complains.
 Here is an example of how QuickQuid even classifies these loans separately in its reply to a complaint: Then, when a customer takes the case to the Financial Ombudsman (FOS), … [Read more...]

 Having a recent payday loan on your credit history can make it much harder for you to get a mortgage at a good rate - or even at all!
-If you have used payday loans, the best advice for a mortgage application is: wait until at least 12 months have passed after your last payday loan; always go through a good broker; a payday loan affordability complaint may help clean up your credit … [Read more...]
+If you have used payday loans, in the middle of 2020 the best advice for a mortgage application is: wait until at least 2 years have passed after your last payday loan; always go through a good broker; a payday loan affordability complaint may help … [Read more...]

 Lending Stream has changed its complaints handling to make it harder for customers to make an affordability complaint and ask for a refund of the interest they have paid.
 Until recently you could send them a complaint email, as you still can to the other payday lenders.
 Now all emails to firstname.lastname@example.org or email@example.com bounce back.
 Instead, you have to complete … [Read more...]